misto/website/gitpod/docs/self-hosted/latest/reference-architecture/_chunks/cluster.md

 ### Deleting the cluster

 In the future to delete this cluster any additional resources added to the VPC will need to be deleted before deleting the cluster, otherwise, cloudformations will fail to delete the VPC and complete deleting the cluster.
-The alternative is to create a VPC managed separately and install EKS using the additions for working [with existing VPCs](https://eksctl.io/usage/vpc-networking/#use-existing-vpc-other-custom-configuration) in eksctl.
+The alternative is to create a VPC managed separately and install EKS using the additions for working [with existing VPCs](https://eksctl.io/usage/vpc-networking/#use-existing-vpc-other-custom-configuration) in `eksctl`.

 The order resources to delete if created: